diga79/timetracker/README.md

-# timetracker
+# Timetracker
-Demo Timetracker app in RoR
+Demo Timetracker app in RoR as a effect of practise the context learnt recently.